Cosmas-eng/DDFinancePolicy-BackEnd/README.md

 ## The Core Project (`DDFinancePolicy.Core`)

 The Core project is the center of the design, and all other project dependencies point toward it.
 As such, it has very few external dependencies.
-The Core project include the Domain Model including the following:
+The Core project include the Domain Model with the following:

 - Entities
 - Aggregates